-We offer you expert advice on this effective type of debt solution via our featured experts, our online forum, and our in-house team of qualified debt advisers.
+We offer you expert debt advice on this effective type of solution via our featured experts, our online forum, and our in-house team of qualified debt advisers.
 Each of these resources can help you to tackle your debts effectively.

 Once your proposals have been agreed by your creditors, you will be legally protected from them.
 Interest on the debts will be frozen in most instances.
-Once this debt arrangement has run its course, creditors can no longer pursue you with debt collection measures instigated via the courts.
+Once this legally binding debt arrangement has run its course, creditors can no longer pursue you with debt collection measures instigated via the courts.
 You can move on with your life.

 People therefore choose such debt solutions to take control over mounting debts that are no longer affordable.
 It becomes a platform to clear them for good.
 Stresses and worries may subside once a workable debt solution has been put in place.

 It might be the right option for you, but there are risks associated with entering into protected trust deeds in Scotland.
 These can include releasing equity from your home to help pay off debts, or incurring a poor credit rating for a number of years after the term has ended.
 For reasons such as these, it is important that you seek professional debt advice before entering into any formal agreement.